 When a client attempts to associate a Mixin instance to an entity instance at a stage not supported by a particular provider's OCCI implementation, the provider MUST notify the client it has issued a bad request.

-For example a "geographical location" Mixin might be applicable to all entity instances while a "bandwidth" Mixin may only be applicable to instances of the Network type.
-Such restrictions, if not otherwise stated, are up to the provider to implement.
+For example a "bandwidth" Mixin may only be applicable to instances of the Network type.
+An OCCI provider SHOULD advertise such a restriction by setting Mixin.applies to the Kind instance of the Network type.